Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ollama run deepseek-coder:1.3b

-• ✔️ Need a universal model for code and text → Phi-4 Mini
+• Phi-4 Mini — a versatile model for code and text tasks

-For Text Tasks For text tasks on 8GB, the optimal choice is Llama 3.2 3B for general chat, Gemma 4 E4B for a balance of quality and multimodality, or Phi-3 Mini if minimal size is required.
-All three leave room for other software.
+For text tasks For text tasks on 8GB, the optimal choice is Llama 3.2 3B for general chat, Gemma 4 E4B for a balance of quality and multimodality, or Phi-4 Mini if you need analytics and CPU-only operation.
+All three leave room for other software and work stably without hardware upgrades.

 1. Llama 3.2 3B (Q4_K_M) — ~2GB RAM